Crate diesel

 §Getting help

 If you run into problems, Diesel has an active community.
-Either open a new discussion thread at diesel github repository or use the active Gitter room at gitter.im/diesel-rs/diesel
+Open a new discussion thread at diesel github repository and we will try to help you

 §Crate feature flags